Action Alert—Anti-traffic safety bill targeting Salt Lake City

 • Expands the geographical scope to include the west side to Redwood Road (previously was i-15), and to the southern city boundary (previously was 2100 South)

-• Requires “mitigation” (whatever that means) of the impacts of traffic calming on new sections of 300 West (the bikeway area), 400 South (the trail area), and 200 South in downtown
+• Requires “mitigation” (whatever that means) of the impacts of traffic calming on recently constructed streets, specifically: 300 West (the bikeway area), 400 South (the trail area), and 200 South in downtown

-• Includes anything that has the “potential” to impact or reduce on-street parking, specifically requires engagement and UDOT approval anytime 3 or more parking spaces on a block face are planned to be removed
+• Includes anything that has the “potential” to impact or reduce on-street parking on tier 1 and 2 streets, specifically requires engagement and UDOT approval anytime 3 or more parking spaces on a block face are planned to be removed

-• Requires 12 foot travel lanes where possible, and a minimum of 11 foot travel lanes on Tier 1 streets.
+• Requires a minimum of 11 foot travel lanes on Tier 1 and 2 streets, and a minimum of 10 foot travel lanes on Tier 3 streets.
 This reduces space for other uses (including parking) and may encourage speeding, see Cycling Utah for more)

 • Salt Lake City must enter an agreement with UDOT to establish the tiered “critical capacity routes map.”